wingify/wingify.github.io/_posts/2022-12-15-why-functional-programming-is-needed.markdown

 ## Understanding modern architecture of task definition using declarative language
-![Declarative Language](/images/2022/12/fp-image-1.png "Declarative Language")
+![Declarative Language](/images/2022/12/fp-image-1.png "Declarative Language") A declarative programming language is a programming language where the programmer specifies the goal or what should be achieved, rather than how a goal should be achieved.
+Widely used `SQL` is a popular example of declarative language.

 ## Abstraction
 One advantage of leveraging higher-level abstractions is already appearing in the `Clojure` space.
 Recent clever innovations in Clojure’s libraries have managed to rewrite the map function to be automatically parallelizable, meaning that all map operations get a performance boost without developer intervention.